BobbyTheCatfish/PropHuntMod/PropHuntMod/README.md

 > A list of each room's props can be found [here](https://docs.google.com/spreadsheets/d/1pxumrYVEBxFdBz4NKolcoCLyxjkwwWMmx7_CYVWZ0Qc).
 You can use a mod like [QuickWarp](https://thunderstore.io/c/hollow-knight-silksong/p/hk_speedrunning/QuickWarp/) to go to specific rooms easily.

-> It's worth noting that some rooms may not have any props, or may have very few.
+> It's worth noting that some rooms (especially memories) may not have any props, or may have very few.
 If you encounter any, please create an issue on the mod's [GitHub](https://github.com/BobbyTheCatfish/PropHuntMod/issues).

 Take this time before starting to establish a few rules: